redox-os/book/src/developer-faq.md

 For diagrams to this book read [this](https://gohugo.io/content-management/diagrams/) article.

-For diagrams to the GitLab web interface the GitLab Markdown has support for some diagram syntaxes, read [this](https://docs.gitlab.com/user/markdown/#diagrams-and-flowcharts) article to learn how to use them.
+For diagrams in the GitLab web interface the GitLab Markdown has support for some diagram syntaxes, read [this](https://docs.gitlab.com/user/markdown/#diagrams-and-flowcharts) article to learn how to use them.

 ## Troubleshooting Questions